njuneau/Unit2/README.rst

 Start by creating a class that extends ``haxe.unit2.TestCase``.
 This class will hold your test case's unit tests.
-Add the ``@Test`` metadata tag to every method you want executed by the test runner as a test case.
-You can also redefine the "prepare", "setup" and "tearDown" methods, which are called by the TestRunner at specific times (refer to the method documentation).
+Add the ``@Test`` metadata tag to every method you want executed by the test runner as a test.

+You may also use the ``@Before`` and ``@After`` tags to annotate methods that will be executed, respectively, before and after each test method.
+The can only be one of each.

+You may also use the ``@BeforeClass`` and ``@AfterClass`` tags to annotate methods that will be executed, respectively, before and after all the tests methods are ran (in a constructor/destructor fashion).

-Once your test case is ready, create a new ``TestRunner`` instance and add an instance of your test case class into it.
+Once your test case is ready, create a new ``TestRunner`` instance and add your test case class into it.
 Once you added all your test cases, run the test runner.

 Once the test runner has finished running, you can use an ``OutputWriter`` to